camunda/camunda-docs/docs/reference/announcements.md

 - `CorrelationResult.Failure` now provides the `CorrelationFailureHandlingStrategy` that defines how the failure should be handled.

 An example of how to use the new `CorrelationResult` can be found in the [Connector SDK documentation](/components/connectors/custom-built-connectors/connector-sdk.md#inbound-connector-runtime-logic).

-### Versioning changes in Elasticsearch

-As of the 8.6 release, Camunda is compatible with Elasticsearch 8.13+ and no longer supports older Elasticsearch versions.
-See [supported environments](/reference/supported-environments.md).

-### Versioning changes in AWS OpenSearch

-As of the 8.6 release, Camunda is compatible with AWS OpenSearch 2.9+ and no longer supports older AWS OpenSearch versions.
-See [supported environments](/reference/supported-environments.md).

 ## Camunda 8.5